Thomas M. Norwood: Political service

 He was a member of the Georgia House of Representatives from 1861 to 1862 and was a presidential elector on the Democratic ticket in 1868.
 He was elected as a Democrat to the U.S. Senate and served from November 14, 1871, to March 3, 1877.
 Norwood was the first Democrat from the South seated in the Senate after the Civil War.
 He was a staunch critic of the Civil Rights Act of 1875.
-He resumed the practice of law in Savannah, and was elected as a Representative to the Forty-ninth and Fiftieth U.S. Congresses, serving from March 4, 1885, to March 3, 1889.
+He resumed the practice of law in Savannah and was elected as a Representative to the Forty-ninth and Fiftieth U.S. Congresses, serving from March 4, 1885, to March 3, 1889.

 Legal career

-In 1889 he again resumed the practice of law, and was appointed judge of the city court of Savannah in 1896, serving twelve years.
+In 1889 he again resumed the practice of law and was appointed judge of the city court of Savannah in 1896, serving twelve years.

 In his last address before his retirement on December 31, 1907, Norwood called for the execution of Black men who had consensual sexual relationships with White women, accusing them of being violent and abusive.
-He also called for life imprisonment for White women who were involved, and subjecting Black people to chattel slavery.
+He also called for life imprisonment for White women who were involved in subjecting Black people to chattel slavery.